-More importantly, you will be reminded that these ill-behaved tourists do not represent every single person in China and that there are still nice people.
+More importantly, you will be reminded that these ill-behaved tourists do not represent every single person in China.

 I know it is hard to not get irritated with China people behaving badly abroad or anything.
 I myself am no saint and get upset too especially at Ocean Park when my queue is cut or when I get pushed around.
 However, we really have to think about our privilege compared to the type of circumstances they were born in and put up with.

 I am not saying they are right and that we should accept such behavior.
 In fact, I think that people who come to Singapore for holiday, work or study, should do their best to abide by our social norms.

 However, I hope that after reading this post, readers can reexamine stereotypes against people from China and correct them.

 It is one thing to be against a particular behavior and another to be against one entire group of people because of the bad news you read from the media and the bad eggs you encounter.